National Register of Historic Places listings in Fayette County, Kentucky

 This is a list of the National Register of Historic Places listings in Fayette County, Kentucky.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Fayette County, Kentucky, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 177 properties and districts listed on the National Register in the county, of which 3 are National Historic Landmarks.
+There are 180 properties and districts listed on the National Register in the county, of which 3 are National Historic Landmarks.
 Another 3 properties were once listed but have been removed.

-John Hunt Morgan Memorial and John C. Breckinridge Memorial moved to Lexington Cemetery July, 2018.